 1. All applicants must have, at the time of first registration, an undergraduate degree from an accredited college or university.
 Applicants are required to take the Aptitude Test of the Graduate Record Examination.
 Information may be obtained from the Graduate Record Examination, Educational Testing Service, Box 955, Princeton, NJ 08540.
 2. Applicants who have no prior background in architecture must complete a 3-point course in architectural graphic presentation as a prerequisite for the Core Studio Sequence, before first registering in the M.Arch.
 Program.
-Those students who are required to take the course are officially notified in their letters of admission, which are sent out on April 1.
-The following course, which is offered by the School's Summer Session, fulfills this prerequisite:
+3. To fulfill the prerequisite for the History/Theory Course Sequence all applicants must have completed a 3-point survey course in architectural history dealing with any of the following periods: classical to Renaissance, Renaissance to modern, or modern.
+4. To fulfill the prerequisites for the Building Technologies Course Sequence, all applicants must have completed a 3-point course in general physics or two 3-point calculus courses.